krasserm/bot-with-plan/simulation/README.md

 ### Prompt masking

 Instead of running this evaluation yourself, you can also download the complete output of the following commands from [here](https://martin-krasser.com/gba/gba-output-eval-masking.zip).
-This evaluation re-uses [requests generated](#generate-requests) in the [previous section](#planner-evaluation).
+The evaluation re-uses requests generated in the [previous section](#planner-evaluation).
 Evaluated are two [planner models](../train/README.md#gba-planner-7b-v02) (see [setup](../README.md#setup) for serving details):

-- `gba-planner-7B-v0.2`, fine-tuned with a loss over the full sequence (prompt not masked)
+- `gba-planner-7B-v0.2`, fine-tuned with a loss over the full sequence i.e. prompt and completion tokens
-- `gba-planner-7B-completion-only-v0.2`, fine-tuned with a loss over the completion only (prompt masked)
+- `gba-planner-7B-completion-only-v0.2`, fine-tuned with a loss over completion tokens only (prompt masked)

 Evaluation of `gba-planner-v0.2`: